Because just paying the minimum can be very expensive.

 There are solutions.

 You can turn to consumer associations.
-They offer budget consultation services free of charge: tips on managing your personal finances, settling your debts, etc.
+Some of them offer budget consultation services free of charge: tips on managing your personal finances, settling your debts, etc.

 Find a consumer association (in French only)